PaulRosset/morning-Knowing/README.md

 There is a Docker integration for installing more easily.

-The best way is to have like a Raspeberry Pi at home and use it as Web server by launching the docker container.

 In first, you have to install docker on the machine who will host the container, with one of this command :

 - ```curl -sSL https://get.docker.com/ | sh```